Peanut Dressing is absolutely packed with flavor. It’s easy and goes with nearly anything!

 Store peanut dressing in a container with a tightly fitted lid, or use a salad dressing bottle or cruet.

 - REFRIGERATE.
-It will last about two weeks in the refrigerator when stored in a proper container.
+It will last about 2-3 days in the refrigerator when stored in a proper container.
 But it will get used up long before then!
+If stored longer, there is a risk that the garlic, which has extremely low acidity, may produce botulism, a serious toxin, and this is not a risk worth taking.

 - FREEZE.
 Peanut dressing can also be frozen but it might be a little runny once it is thawed.
 That’s okay.
 Thicken it with a little more peanut butter if needed!